-The Arlington Outdoor Education Association (AOEA) is managed by a Board of Directors that is made up of parents, educators, scientists and administrators that are dedicated to providing the students of Arlington County a place where they can engage in outdoor studies.
+The Arlington Outdoor Education Association (AOEA) is managed by a volunteer Board of Directors that is comprised of parents, educators, scientists and administrators that are dedicated to providing the students of Arlington County a premier outdoor site for hands-on environmental education.

 Click here for more info